connorstaggs/connorstaggs.github.io/_pages/teaching.md

 ### POL 200: Political Theory (Spring 2017)

-*Teaching assistant for Melissa Lane*
+* Undergraduate teaching assistant for Melissa Lane*

 - As part of the Community-Based Learning Initiative (CBLI), I led discussion groups with community course auditors and students from an A.P.
 Government class with two other undergraduate TAs.